Ewz9/lab_handbook/docs/graduate.md

    - Complete all coursework and meet official graduation criteria

 2. **Research Contribution**
-   - Participate in at least one publication (journal or conference)
+   - Expected to participate in at least one publication (journal or conference)
    - Must demonstrate substantial contribution

 3. **Thesis**